All Episodes

 But in America, Senator Craig's men's room semaphore is protected by the First Amendment.

-And I thought this was terrific, and I made a resolution that from that day forth, instead of writing about radical Islam, I was only going to hit on MMs in bathrooms.
+And I made a resolution that from that day forth, instead of writing about radical Islam, I was only going to hit on imams in bathrooms.

-It was it was a a lot safer.
+It was a lot safer.

-Now you've got to hand it to Larry Craig, getting a guy who'll advance that argument.
+And this legal genius, now you've got to hand it to Larry Craig, getting a guy who'll advance that argument.

-Because the Associated Press has just reported breaking news that a federal judge there's now another case.
+Now it's all come crashing down because the Associated Press has just reported breaking news that a federal judge.

-Uh then Senator Craig attempted to fight back by arguing that it was constitutionally protected speech under the First Amendment.
+Then Senator Craig attempted to fight back by arguing that it was constitutionally protected speech under the First Amendment.

-Then the Federal Election Commission sued Larry Craig for using his campaign funds to pay for the hot shot lawyer who advanced that ingenious argument.
+Then the Federal Election Commission sued Larry Craig for using his campaign funds to pay for the hotshot lawyer who advanced that ingenious argument.

-And therefore the bathroom at the Minneapolis the Minneapolis Airport men's room is a legitimate public expense that falls under his senatorial duties.
+And therefore, the bathroom at the Minneapolis, the Minneapolis airport men's room, is a legitimate public expense that falls under his senatorial duties.

-And the judge, the US district court judge, is concerned, A. B. Burbard Jackson is concerned that that is too broad a reading of official travel.
+And the judge, the U.S. District Court judge, is concerned, A.B.
+Burbert Jackson is concerned that that is too broad a reading of official travel.

 Okay, like these guys, congressmen and senators pay for nothing.